 - in cash at the Greenway Centre.

-Greenway Care Connect will invoice clients for the hours of care delivered by their carers plus the introduction fee (12.5% +VAT per hour for the duration of the contract between the care receiver and their care provider).
+Greenway Care Connect will invoice care-receivers for the hours of care delivered by their care worker plus the introduction fee (12.5% +VAT per hour for the duration of the contract between the care-receiver and their care worker).

 Direct payments accepted by carers will endanger their ability to secure further work with Greenway Care Connect.

-- Each carer will share with their clients whether they work bank holidays or not.
+- Each care worker will share with their care-receiver whether they work bank holidays or not.

-- Care-seekers will be able to choose whether they want to work with a provider who delivers care on bank holidays or not.
+- Care-receivers will be able to choose whether they want to work with a provider who delivers care on bank holidays or not.

-- This can be recorded in work agreements between care providers and their clients.
+- This can be recorded in work agreements between care workers and care-receivers.

-Will substitute carers be provided due to sickness or holiday?
+Will substitute care workers be provided due to sickness or holiday?

-Care-receivers may ask Greenway Care Connect for a substitute carer if they wish.
+Care-receivers may ask Greenway Care Connect for a substitute care worker if they wish.

-It might be that, sometimes, we will not be able to find a substitute carer that meets care-receivers’ needs in the way that their regular carer does, but we will certainly try!
+It might be that, sometimes, we will not be able to find a substitute care worker who meets care-receivers’ needs in the way that their regular care worker does, but we will certainly try!

-Asking for a new provider with plenty of notice will always increase the chances of finding a right new provider for those who need one.
+Asking for another care worker with plenty of notice will always increase the chances of finding the right care worker for those who need one.

 Whose car will be used when driving clients ?

-This needs to be agreed between clients and their carers.
+This needs to be agreed between care workers and their care-receivers.

-Either way, drivers need to be insured for this activity which means that carers will need to have business car insurance, or care-receivers will need to insure their carers to drive their cars.
+Either way, drivers need to be insured for this activity which means that care workers will need to have business car insurance, or care-receivers will need to insure their care workers to drive their cars.

-Who can care-receivers and carers complain to if they need to?
+Who can care-receivers and care workers complain to if they need to?

-If care-receiver and carer are unable to resolve an issue individually or in partnership, they can contact Greenway Care Connect for assistance.
+If care-receiver and care worker are unable to resolve an issue individually or in partnership, they can contact Greenway Care Connect for assistance.

-Greenway Care Connect can support both parties to find new matches if a relationship between a carer and client breaks down.
+Greenway Care Connect can support both parties to find new matches if a relationship between a care worker and care receiver breaks down.

-Greenway Care Connect will always be open to receiving feedback from its clients and carer partners.
+Greenway Care Connect will always be open to receiving feedback from its care-receivers and care worker partners.

 Is Greenway Care Connect a Care Quality Commission registered service?

-The CQC does not require introductory agencies or independent carers to register.
+The CQC does not require introductory agencies or independent care workers to register.

-Therefore, neither Greenway Care Connect nor the independent carers will be registered with the CQC.
+Therefore, neither Greenway Care Connect nor the independent care workers will be registered with the CQC.

 However, the Greenway Care Connect recruitment and induction processes, plus the training opportunities made available by the agency, are based on the relevant CQC fundamental standards: